It’s a brand new year, and you’re ready to start out on a new goal. What’s your new year’s resolution?

 If you were to rephrase your goal as a SMART goal, what would it be?

-One of my goals for next year is to do more science communication.
+One of my goals for 2019 was to do more science communication.
 This is a vague goal.
-To make it more concrete, I said that next year, I want to do (5) animations and (5) illustrations that communicate science, create 1 online course and give 1 workshop to teach science communication, and write 5 blog posts.
+To make it more concrete, I set a measurable New Year’s resolution: I want to do (5) animations and (5) illustrations that communicate science, create 1 online course and give 1 workshop to teach science communication, and write 5 blog posts.

 I’ve broken this into smaller goals, to be completed by the end of specific months:

 This takes that big goal (which seems very daunting!!!) and turns it into a timeline.
-I try not to give myself too much to do in the first few months.
-Then I use these months to prepare for everything coming up: brainstorming, planning, beta testing, networking, etc.
+I tried not to give myself too much to do in the first few months.
+Then I used these months to prepare for everything coming up: brainstorming, planning, beta testing, networking, etc.

-This year will be the 3rd year I’ve done this approach.
+This year was the 3rd year I used this approach.
 I usually choose 3 major goals to achieve over the course of the year and break them down.
 After I have this list, I break down these smaller goals into even smaller pieces.

 Then I set weekly task lists to meet the monthly goals.
 I choose to be flexible about this.
 I might have a bad day, a bad week, a family emergency, or some other problem that keeps progress from occurring.
 Keeping yourself accountable means being flexible while pushing yourself.